wolfi/dactyl-mod/README.md

 # dactyl-mod

-https://ryanis.cool/cosmos/ was used for the base of this keyboard.
-I've fixed and modded a few things to my taste.
+A modified version of the Dactyl keyboard based on https://ryanis.cool/cosmos/.
+I've customized several aspects to suit my preferences.

-Everything is done in Blender, because I'm a CAD newb.
+Everything is modeled in Blender, because I have zero skills in any CAD software.
+Also I have only slightly more then zero skills in Blender, so don't put too much trust into what you find here.

-# TBD
+## TBD

 * Trackball version
 * Plum Twist PCB version